Why An Employee Who Embezzles Is Treated Harshly

 Posted by Ronald D. HeddingJan 04, 2019

-California Penal Code 503 PC embezzlement involves somebody who sits in a position of trust in a business or a company or even a little mom-and-pop store.
-They use that position of faith to be able to take some merchandise, cash, or whatever is of value related to that business, store, or a mom-and-pop shop.
+California Penal Code 503 PC embezzlement involves somebody who sits in a position of trust in a business, company, or even a little mom-and-pop store.
+They use that position of faith to take some merchandise, cash, or whatever is of value related to that business, store, or mom-and-pop shop.

-The reason that embezzlement is treated more harshly than a theft-related offense that would be carried out by a customer or somebody who is posing as a customer is that people who sit in positions of trust should be able to be trusted and are given a lot more access to information, property, and goods.
+Embezzlement is treated more harshly than a theft-related offense carried out by a customer or somebody who is posing as a customer because people who sit in positions of trust should be able to be trusted and are given a lot more access to information, property, and goods.
 We don't want those people to abuse that position of power that they're placed in.

 Why An Employee Who Embezzles Is Treated Harshly?

-We want people to be able to trust their employees and those who they work with, and therefore, the prosecutors and judges in these embezzlement cases are going to be much harsher on somebody who sits in a position of trust as an employee than somebody who doesn't know anybody and is taking something.
+We want people to trust their employees and those they work with, and therefore, the prosecutors and judges in these embezzlement cases will be much harsher on somebody who sits in a position of trust as an employee than somebody who doesn't know anybody and is taking something.

-Both situations are wrong, but the person who is embezzling money will be dealt with differently in my experience in Los Angeles County criminal courts and the San Fernando Valley because of that position of trust that they sit in.
-Now, there are ways to turn the tide when it comes to these embezzlement cases — or even grand theft cases — in the various courthouses, and that is to be able to pay back whatever money or property is taken.
+Both situations are wrong, but in my experience in Los Angeles County criminal courts and the San Fernando Valley, the person embezzling money will be dealt with differently because of their position of trust.
+Now, there are ways to turn the tide when it comes to these embezzlement cases—or even grand theft cases—in the various courthouses, and that is to be able to pay back whatever money or property is taken.

 People need to realize that no matter how you slice it, they will be ordered to pay it back if they get convicted of embezzling money from their employer.
 It doesn't matter if they don't have any money or not.
 Still, suppose you could get the money or have the money and pay it back.
 When it comes time to resolve the case, the prosecutors and judges will be much more accepting of your reasoning behind why you did what you did than if you just spent all the money and have no money.